Le Creuset Color Guide for 2024

 Le Creuset Matte Navy

-Just dropped in February 2024!
+Just dropped in February 2023!
 Le Creuset’s newest color offering is MATTE NAVY.
 In keeping with the Le Creuset enamel, the hue is the darkest navy I have ever seen.
 It is so dark it is being described as “the new black.”
-Now available at Le Creuset online and in its Signature Boutiques.
+It is now available at Le Creuset online and in its Signature Boutiques.

 Le Creuset Ganache

-Just dropped November 2022!
+Dropped November 2022!
 Le Creuset’s newest color offering is GANACHE.
 In keeping with the Le Creuset enamel, the hue is the richest chocolate I have ever seen.
-Now available at Le Creuset online and in its Signature Boutiques.
+It is now available at Le Creuset online and in its Signature Boutiques.

 Le Creuset Rhone